rbind/yutani/content/post/2019-01-25-a-survival-guide-to-insall-rlang-from-github-on-windows.md

 ## Restart the R session

 This is always necessary.
-Since rlang is very fundamental package, it might be loaded as a dependency of some attached package (if you are curious about the diffrences between load and attach, [R Packages](http://r-pkgs.had.co.nz/namespace.html#search-path) helps).
-You need a fresh session.
+Since rlang is very fundamental package, it might be loaded as a dependency of some attached or loaded package (if you are curious about the diffrences between load and attach, [R Packages](http://r-pkgs.had.co.nz/namespace.html#search-path) helps).
+You need a fresh session with no packages (except for base packages) loaded.
 On RStudio, `Ctrl+Shift+F10`, or "Restart R" in "Session" menu.

 ![](/images/2019-01-25-restart.jpg)